 Why Do You Need a Ventilator?

-When your lungs inhale and exhale air normally, they take in oxygen your cells need to survive and expel carbon dioxide.
+When your lungs inhale and exhale air normally, they take in the oxygen your cells need to survive and expel carbon dioxide.
 COVID-19 can inflame your airways and essentially drown your lungs in fluids.

 A ventilator mechanically helps pump oxygen into your body.
 The air flows through a tube that goes in your mouth and down your windpipe.
 The ventilator also may breathe out for you, or you may do it on your own.